-Russia protests: Activist Navalny detained, wife tweets
+Russia protests: Kremlin critic Navalny detained, wife tweets

 "Law enforcement agencies will be forced to take all necessary measures to stop provocations, mass unrest or any actions leading to a violation of public security, creating conditions for threatening the life and health of citizens."

 The Moscow rally is one of nearly 200 planned for towns and cities to mark the Russia Day public holiday.
-Protests in the far east of the country were already underway and campaigners had hoped more than 10,000 people would attend in St. Petersburg and in Moscow.
+Campaigners had hoped more than 10,000 people would attend in St. Petersburg and in Moscow.

 Navalny -- -- who plans to run against Vladamir Putin in next year's presidential election -- said earlier they would go ahead regardless of whether the government allowed them or not.
+He planned to attend the Moscow protest.

+However, in the Twitter message posted on his behalf, his wife wrote: "Happy Russia's day to everyone.
+Alexey was detained in his house.
+He asked to tell you that plans remain the same: Tverskaya."

+This was a reference to the main thoroughfare in central Moscow, near the Kremlin, where the protest was getting underway Monday afternoon.

-The 41-year-old has been mobilizing support on social networks, and hopes the rallies will rattle the Kremlin, as those held earlier this year did.
+Navalny, 41, has been mobilizing support on social networks, and hopes the rallies will rattle the Kremlin, as those held earlier this year did.

+In March, thousands joined protests in almost 100 cities across Russia, angered by a report Navalny published accusing Prime Minister Dmitry Medvedev of corruption.
+Navalny was arrested, along with hundreds of others, and was jailed for 15 days after being convicted of disobeying a police officer.

+His election campaign comes despite him being convicted of embezzlement and given a suspended sentence in February.